 Common Name: Dahlia

-Dahlia rosea is a Perennial up to 1.50 metres tall.
+Dahlia rosea is a perennial plant that can grow up to 1.50 metres tall.

 It has edible, medicinal and miscellaneous uses.

 Pine-oak forests and sandy meadows to 1500 metres[